kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 AI agents still need tests, architecture rules, and human review for high-risk changes.

-## Generated Source Can Also Mislead If Read Without Semantics
+## Generated Source Can Also Mislead If Read Without Semantics { #generated-source-mislead }

 An agent may inspect generated JDBC code and conclude that the mechanism is correct while missing: